-Term Definition key personnel key personnel: a. for an Australian air transport operator-means the people (however described) that hold, or carry out the responsibilities of, the following positions in the operator's organisation: i the positions mentioned in paragraphs (a), (b) and (d) of the definition of key personnel in subsection 28(3) of the Act; ii the safety manager; or for an aerial work operator-means the people that hold, or carry out the responsibilities of, the following positions in the operator's organisation: i chief executive officer; ii head of operations; iii if the operator is required by regulation 138.125 to have a training and checking system-head of training and checking; iv if the operator is required by regulation 138.140 to have a safety management system-safety manager; significant change See regulations 119.020 and 138.012 as appropriate.
-See also section 7 of CASA EX68/24 that modifies the effect of regulation 119.020.
+Term Definition on incorporates the use of multiple other defined terms, including fireground emergency organisation, fire helibase , fireground and relevant ground activity .
+These supporting definitions are also contained in the Part 138 MOS. key personnel key pers sonnel: a. for an Australian air transport operator-means the people (however described) that hold, or carry out the responsibilities of, the following positions in the operator's organisation: i the positions mentioned in paragraphs (a), (b) and (d) of the definition of key personnel in subsection 28(3) of the Act; ii the safety manager; or b. for an aerial work operator-means the people that hold, or carry out the responsibilities of, the following positions in the operator's organisation: i chief executive officer; ii head of operations; iii if the operator is required by regulation 138.125 to have a training and checking system-head of training and checking; if the operator is required by regulation 138.140 to have a safety management system-safety manager; significant change See reg ulations 119.020 and 138.012 as appropriate.
+See also section 7 of CASA EX68/24 that modifies the effect of regulation 119.020. task specialist operation means carrying out a specialised activity using an aircraft in flight and includes training for such an activity.